derekthecool/MyCodingPractice/2020-11-12_AgeToDays/ChallengeInformation.md

 ### Notes on any special procedure or setup for any of my testing languages

+Javascript was the strangest.
+I needed to import a nodejs module named 'readline' so that I could read from stdin.
+This was a good starting project.

 ## Step 4: Refactoring Code

 ### Notes on what I learned from refactoring my code

+I didn't find much, I just made a few adjustments so that all the prompts and output messages were spelled the same.